thezw27/Robotics_Middleware_Trial_Python_Turtle/RR/Trial_instruction.md

 ```
 with RR.ServerNodeSetup("Webcam_Service",2355) as node_setup:
 ```
-In this case, the node name is "Webcam_Service" and the port is 2355 (arbirary defined, as long as not used by other applications).
+In this case, the node name is "Webcam_Service" and the port is 2355 (arbitrary defined, as long as not used by other applications).
 The service definition file is registered right after that:
 ```
 RRN.RegisterServiceTypeFromFile("robdef/experimental.createwebcam2")